xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-03-01-in-her-palms-chromatin-your-last-words-and-illan-kaapan-at-sydney-road-street-party.md

 Opening the stage were In Her Palms, a band which I am a part of.
 It was so cool to play a properly organised event like this on a big stage, and a very different experience to bar or DIY shows.
 <br><br>
-Thanks to the wonderful sound crew and thorough soundcheck we were allowed, our mixing at this show was perfect.. the best we've sounded before!
+Thanks to the wonderful sound crew and thorough soundcheck we were allowed, our mixing at this show was perfect.. the best we've sounded!
 Playing this stage was a really great experience, especially thanks to the friendliness of the Amped Up team.

 ![ihop](/images/zaraalice.jpg)

-Chromatinnnnn soundesd so nice so excited for them tor record.
+Following our set, southeast screamo five-piece Chromatin took the stage.
+They sounded clearer than I’ve ever heard them before.
+Their layered arrangements thrived through the festival’s mixing and speaker setup, each instrument well-defined and cutting through where needed.
+From in the crowd, it felt like hearing their songs the way they were meant to be heard.
+This clarity made me realise one thing in particular: Chromatin are more than ready to properly record.
 <br><br>
-Liam somehow made hisway inro crowd
+In keeping with typical Chromatin fashion, Liam ONCE AGAIN took his vocals beyond the stage and into the crowd to dance and perform at ground level.
+Before we played, Asher and I both agreed that he would have a hard time getting off the elevated stage and doing vocals amidst the mosh..
+He proved us wrong once again.

 <div class="gallery">
    <a href="/images/srspchrom0.JPG">